jlecomte/ascom-oag-focuser/README.md

 * ✅ Askar OAG
 * ✅ Player One OAG (MIN or MAX)

-Additionally, since the ZWO OAG-L is so popular, I designed a custom version that does not require an adapter.
-You can find it [here](3D_Files/ZWO-OAG-L/).

-🛑 And finally, please note that this electronic focuser is NOT compatible with the following OAGs (at least not without a significant design change):
+And finally, please note that this electronic focuser is NOT compatible with the following OAGs (at least not without a significant design change):

 * 🛑 Celestron OAG
 * 🛑 QHY OAG